 Research and Collection

 Isotopic ratio mass spectrometry (IRMS) measures the variations of isotopic abundances in samples by separating and quantifying the number of heavy and light isotopes of a given element.
-By using IRMS of elements such as carbon, nitrogen, oxygen, sulphur and deuterium in different biogenic fractions of ancient bones and teeth (collagen, amino acids, carbonates, etc…), an “isotopic signature” for a sample can be measured.
-This is because all living things (plants and animals) are made up of atoms, which are taken up from food, water and air and are eventually deposited in an organism’s cells.
+By using IRMS of elements such as carbon, nitrogen, oxygen, sulfur, and deuterium in different biogenic fractions of ancient bones and teeth (collagen, amino acids, carbonates, etc.), an “isotopic signature” for a sample can be measured.
+This is because all living things (plants and animals) are made up of atoms, which are taken up from food, water, and air, and are eventually deposited in an organism’s cells.
 The unique composition of these atoms somewhat reflects the natural surroundings of an organism or more particularly its diet.
-Therefore, IRMS helps us to reconstruct palaeo-environmental information such as dietary preference (e.g. terrestrial carnivory, omnivory, herbivory or aquatic based diet), environmental niche and ecological interactions.
+Therefore, IRMS helps us to reconstruct paleo-environmental information such as dietary preference (e.g. terrestrial carnivory, omnivory, herbivory, or aquatic based diet), environmental niche and ecological interactions.